 3. Additional Charges

-Impersonating a peace officer is charged alongside other criminal conduct allegedly done during the impersonation.
+Impersonating a peace officer is charged alongside other criminal conduct allegedly committed during the impersonation.
 Crimes which commonly occur alongside police impersonation include:

 - Sexual assault/rape;